Building or renovating commercial premises

 The permit to commence development will be granted within 1 day through the OneBiz system.

-Step 4: Request Inspection Date
+Step 4: Request Inspection Date (Fire and Rescue Department only)

 firstname.lastname@example.org and request an inspection date online through the